gitpod-io/leeway/README.md

 ## Dynaimc package scripts
 Packages can be dynamically produced within a component using a dynamic package script named `BUILD.js`.
 This ECMAScript 5.1 file is executed using [Goja](https://github.com/dop251/goja) and produces a `packages` array which contains the package struct much like they'd exist within the `BUILD.yaml`.
 For example:

+Leeway interacts with the script using global variables, specifically:
+- `args` [input] a JavaScript object containing the build arguments which have explicitely been passed to leeway.
+- `packages` [output] where the script produces an array of package structures akin to those found in a `BUILD.yaml` file.

 <table>
 <tr>